 Reminder: Please review general grant eligibility and guidelines before proceeding.

-As the arts sector rebuilds from the COVID-19 pandemic, the North Carolina Arts Council remains committed to the stabilization of arts organizations by providing flexible grant funding.
-Organization Support Grants are designed to help non-profit arts organizations take the steps toward stabilization and reopening.
+As the arts sector rebuilds, the North Carolina Arts Council remains committed to the stabilization of arts organizations by providing flexible grant funding.
 The flexible funding can be used for core operations such as personnel and facility costs, or it can be used for programming.
-Our goal is to distribute much-needed flexible funding support to help arts organizations rebound from the pandemic crisis.

 Grant amounts will range from $2,000 to $15,000, depending upon organizational budget size and the total number of applications received in the category.
-It is anticipated that grant awards for independent 501(c)(3) organizations will be approximately 10% of the applicant’s most recent actual organizational expenses, up to $15,000.
-University-based arts organizations will be eligible to receive up to $7,500.
+It is anticipated that grant awards for independent 501(c)3 organizations will be 10% of the applicant’s most recent actual organizational expenses, up to $15,000.
+University-based arts organizations are eligible to receive up to $7,500.

 In addition to contact information, you will be asked to submit your organization’s mission statement, an organizational history, and both an Employer Identification Number (EIN) and Unique Entity Identifier (UEI) number.

 - Describe your artistic programs and activities for the proposed grant period.
 Include details about the artists who will conduct programs and the anticipated dates and locations where the program(s) will take place.
 (Upload a tentative schedule of events for the upcoming season or year of programming.)

 - Describe your educational programs for adults and schoolchildren, such as in-school performances, field trips, lecture series, post-performance discussions, publications, and other ways you interpret the artistic content you present and engage the audiences you serve.
 Explain how you integrate education into your overall programming approach.